cyberark/conjur/design/oss_suite_release.md

 The Dynamic Access Provider project will include:
-- An automatic process for proposing a version bump in the Conjur core version when a new Conjur OSS suite release is published
+- An automatic process for proposing a version bump in the Conjur core version when a new Conjur Open Source suite release is published

 ## User Experience - Highlighting the Open Source User

 ### Landing in GitHub
 As a Conjur open source user, if I find Conjur on GitHub:
-- I am referred in each Conjur OSS Suite component repository to the suite release repo to determine which component version to use
+- I am referred in each Conjur Open Source Suite component repository to the suite release repo to determine which component version to use
 - On the suite release repo page, the README:
-  - Describes what comprises an OSS suite release
+  - Describes what comprises an Conjur Open Source suite release
   - Explains the purpose of the suite release repository, and how to use the suite release
   - Refers to the suite repo's GitHub releases to see the latest suite release, and also refers to the latest release page in the documentation